• Português

 Tableau

-Series of ten infographics describing the main risks to workers’ health related to climate change and the environment International Labour Organization (ILO) 2024
+Series of nine infographics describing the main risks to workers’ health related to climate change and the environment International Labour Organization (ILO) 2024

 Author